OpenRobotLab/EmbodiedScan/README.md

 - **AP and AR**: These metrics calculate the precision and recall by considering each sample as an individual category.
 - **AP_C and AR_C**: These versions categorize samples belonging to the same subclass and calculate them together.
-- **gTop-k**: An expanded metric that generalizes the traditional Top-k metric, offering insights into broader performance aspects.
+- **gTop-k**: An expanded metric that generalizes the traditional Top-k metric, offering superior flexibility and interpretability compared to traditional ones when oriented towards multi-target grounding.

 *Note:* Here, AP corresponds to  AP<sub>sample</sub> in the paper, and AP_C corresponds to  AP<sub>box</sub> in the paper.